run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/smart-portal.md

    !!!
 Abstract "NOTES"

-        The user will be able to choose services from the service catalog based on their permissions
+        The user will be able to choose services from the service catalog based on his permissions

     !!!
 Abstract "NOTES"